Skip to main content

 • 6Advocate Aurora Research Institute, Advocate Aurora Health, Chicago, IL, United States

-Background: The objective of this study was to build models that define variables contributing to pneumonia risk by applying supervised Machine Learning-(ML) to medical and oral disease data to define key risk variables contributing to pneumonia emergence for any pneumonia/pneumonia subtypes.
+Background: The objective of this study was to build models that define variables contributing to pneumonia risk by applying supervised Machine Learning (ML) to medical and oral disease data to define key risk variables contributing to pneumonia emergence for any pneumonia/pneumonia subtypes.

 Conclusion: This study validates previously described associations between poor oral health and pneumonia.
 Benefits of an integrated medical-dental record and care delivery environment for modeling pneumonia risk are highlighted.
-Based on findings, risk score development could inform referrals and follow-up in integrated healthcare delivery environment and coordinated patient management.
+Based on findings, risk score development could inform referrals and follow-up in integrated healthcare delivery environments and coordinated patient management.

 Introduction

 The current evidence base supports poor oral health as a risk factor for VAP and AP.
 In contrast with the now well-studied association between oral health and HAP, CAP remains under-explored by population-level studies (7).
-Notably, a 2017 systematic review of risk factors for adult CAP identified poor oral/dental health, including periodontal disease (PD) as potential risk factors (8, 9).
-However, a large population based study did not find PD to be a risk factor but did find dental caries and tooth loss to be associated with pneumonia (7).
+Notably, a 2017 systematic review of risk factors for adult CAP identified poor oral/dental health including periodontal disease (PD) as potential risk factors (8, 9).
+However, a large population-based study did not find PD to be a risk factor but did find dental caries and tooth loss to be associated with pneumonia (7).
 Notably, difficulty in defining the causal organism(s) in over 60% of pneumonia cases may be partially attributable to pathogenic emergence of normal oral flora (10), including anaerobes (11), consequential to environmental perturbation, indicating that some pneumonia may originate from oral dysbiosis (11).
 Viral infection may also represent a potential cause of infection unrelated to oral health status (12, 13).
 Moreover, poor oral health leads to a more anaerobic environment, which may contribute organisms that colonize both lungs and the oral cavity (14).
 Growing evidence supports the potential role of oral flora in the etiology of pneumonia (1518).
-Comparison of pulmonary microbiota of patients admitted to the ICU with CAP, VAP and other HAP, in the context VAP (15), demonstrates clear overlaps across both microbiomes.
+Comparison of pulmonary microbiota of patients admitted to the ICU with CAP, VAP, and other HAP, in the context of VAP (15), demonstrates clear overlaps across both microbiomes.
 A systematic review supported a 40% reduction in HAP incidence following improvement of oral hygiene in the hospital setting (19).
 By contrast, a clinical trial implementing improved oral hygiene in a nursing home setting was terminated early due to futility (20), so further study is warranted.

 Secondary use of electronically collected medical and dental data for elucidating associations between oral-systemic health conditions may expand insights into potential risk factors that contribute to pneumonia emergence in the context of the various pneumonia subtypes.
 Such characterization will contribute to development of eHealth approaches in emerging integrated medical and dental care delivery models.
-Because poor oral health is a modifiable risk factor, targeting oral disease prevention and treatment in the general population and high-risk sub-populations could help reduce pneumonia risk (27, 28).
+Because poor oral health is a modifiable risk factor, targeting oral disease prevention and treatment in the general population and high-risk subpopulations could help reduce pneumonia risk (27, 28).
 The objective of this study was to build models that define variables contributing to pneumonia risk by applying supervised Machine Learning (ML) to medical and oral disease data to define key risk variables contributing to pneumonia emergence for any pneumonia/pneumonia subtypes.

 Methods